jyuhuan/do.py/README.md

 ## Sample Usage
-Imagine you're writing a function that does two steps:
+Imagine you're writing a function that does three steps:
 - Call `step_one()`, which may return a number or `None`.
 - If the call above didn't return a `None`, call `step_two()`, which depends on the returned number.
 Again, `step_two()` may return a number or `None`.
 - Finally, if the call above didn't return a `None`, return the sum of 100 with the returned number.